-The first known clam survey of the area was conducted by the Whatcom County Parks Department (Peterschmidt, 1990).
+The first clam survey of the area that is known to the author was conducted by the Whatcom County Parks Department (Peterschmidt, 1990).
 This survey covered the Boundary Bay side of Semiahmoo Spit (prohibited classification), as well as a portion of the Drayton Harbor side of Semiahmoo Spit near the marina.